 So what?
 What’s it to us?
 We’re sex positive, and beyond knowing asexuals exist, how relevant really are they to our community?
 Don’t they stand for a rejection of what we love?
 What do they want from us, anyway?

-Actually, asexuals don’t stand for a rejection of what sex-positive people enjoy.
-We believe sex positivity is all about choice: being allowed to choose how and whether to engage in sex, and have it be a guilt-free celebration of desire and pleasure.
-“What we want” is for the sex-positive community to understand that we aren’t sexually attracted to potential partners, and to respect it if we choose not to engage in sex.
+Actually, asexual people don’t stand for a rejection of what sex-positive people enjoy.
+Many of us believe sex positivity is all about choice: being allowed to choose how and whether to engage in sex, and have it be a guilt-free celebration of desire and pleasure.
+“What we want” is for people who celebrate sex to understand that we aren’t sexually attracted to anyone, and to respect it if we choose not to engage in sex.
 That’s our celebration.
 That’s our desire.
 We’d like to have your support in advocating the legitimacy of all sexual choices, even if some of us choose not to make sex part of our lives.

 Enter Asexual Awareness Week.

 (You knew there had to be a campaign in there somewhere, right?)

 We would love some allies from the sex-positive community.
 And since supporting asexuality first requires understanding it, I’m going to provide some resources if you’d like to help spread awareness with us.
 (I’ve spent half of this post justifying the need for advocacy from the sex-positive community, so if you’re on board, the second half of this article contains the tools.)

 - AVEN (Asexual Visibility and Education Network): The asexual hub on the ’Net, with information and discussion forums.